arkency/posts/posts/2017-05-24-self-hosting-event-store-on-digital-ocean.md

 ---
-title: "Self-hosting Event Store on Digital Ocean"
 created_at: 2017-05-24 11:46:11 +0300
 publish: true
 tags: [ 'rails event store', 'ddd' ]
 author: Andrzej Krzywda
 ---

+# Self-hosting Event Store on Digital Ocean

 Recently in one of our projects, we have decided that it would be a good idea to switch to [EventStore](https://geteventstore.com).
 Our current solution is based on [RailsEventStore](https://github.com/RailsEventStore/rails_event_store) (internal to each Bounded Context) and an external RabbitMQ to publish some event "globally".
 This approach works, but relying on EventStore sounds like a better approach.
 For a long time, we felt blocked, as EventStore doesn't offer a hosted solution and we were not sure if we want to self-host (in addition to the current heroku setup).